A new generation of chimeric vectors

 - Systemic administration for reliable tissue/cell specificity (central nervous system, cardiac, muscle, etc.)

-- Systematic approach for mixing and matching natural serotypes proteins and any capsids for efficient transduction
+- Systematic approach for mixing and matching natural serotype proteins and any capsids for efficient transduction

-- A screening process combines proven bioinformatics and applied clinical performance and animal study data
+- A screening process combines proven bioinformatics, applied clinical performance and animal study data

 - Supports product development to circumvent limitations imposed by neutralizing antibodies in naturally occurring serotypes